-Beginning the week before the first disbursement, call volume in both the Financial Aid Office and the Bursar Office is extremely high, and you may experience longer than usual wait times.
-Please do not call before August 23 to ask if your aid will disburse.
+Beginning the week before the first disbursement, call volume in both the Financial Aid Office and the Bursar Office is extremely high, and you will experience longer than usual wait times.
+Please do not call before August 27 to ask if your aid will disburse.
 If you do not see any To-Do items in your PAWS account and do not fall under one of the categories below, you can assume your aid will disburse on time.

 If your aid is more than your charges, the excess will be sent to you to use for your other educational expenses.
 Sign up for Direct Deposit of your Refund in order to receive your excess funds as quickly as possible.
 If you do not sign up for direct deposit, the extra (excess cash check) is sent to your PAWS mailing address from the Bursar Office in the form of a check.
 If you are expecting a check, please make sure that your mailing address on PAWS is correct.
-The Bursar Office will begin mailing these on Tuesday, August 24.
-They are unable to hold checks for pickup.
-If you have questions on your excess cash check, after allowing for postal delivery times, any questions should be directed to the Bursar Office.
+The Bursar Office will begin mailing these on Tuesday, August 30.
+Excess checks can not be held for pickup.
+If you have questions about your excess cash check, after allowing for postal delivery times, contact the Bursar Office.